GreenDelta/olca-app/olca-app-build/README.md

-# openLCA build
-This project contains the scripts for building the openLCA distribution packages for Windows, Mac OS, and Linux.
-It is based on the Eclipse product export and and a Python script `packager.py` that creates the distribution packages and installers.
-Thus, you need to have Python 3 installed in order to run the build.

-## Export the products
+## Building the distribution packages
-The first thing you need to do, is to export the Eclipse RCP products.
-Right click on the `olca-app` project and select `Export > Eclipse product`.
-In the export wizard select the folder `olca-app-build/build` as export folder as this is the folder where the `packager.py` script expects to find the product builds.
-The export should be done with the following settings:
+To build the distribution packages, we currently use the standard PDE Export wizard.
+Click on the `olca-app` project and then on `Export...` from the context menu.
+Select `Plug-in Development > Eclipse Product` from the export wizard and select the following options in the export dialog:

-* Configuration: `/olca-app/openLCA.product`
+* Configuration: `/olca-app/openLCA.product` (should be the default)
 * Root directory: `openLCA`
+* Synchronize before exporting: yes [x]
-* Destination directory: `../olca-app-build/build`
+* Destination directory: choose the `olca-app-build/build` folder of this project
-* Uncheck: `Generate p2 repository`
+* Generate p2 repository: no [ ] (would be just overhead)
-* Check: `Export for multiple platforms`
+* Export for multiple platforms: yes [x]
+* (take the defaults for the others)

+In the next page, select the platforms for which you want to build the product.
+After the export, you need to run the package script `make.py` to copy resources like the Java runtime, the native math libraries, etc. to the application folder and to create the installers.

 The packager script can build distribution packages for the following platforms (but you do not need to build them all, if a platform product is missing it is